 CHORUS is governed by our members, who serve on our Board of Directors, Committees and Working Groups.
 A largely volunteer effort, CHORUS is managed by a full-time Executive Director.

-Howard is the driving force behind CHOR Inc. and its first service, CHORUS.
+Howard is the driving force behind CHORUS.
 Over the past two decades, he played a key role in developing innovative technology solutions that have transformed scholarly communications.
-He co-founded and chaired the not-for-profit ORCID – Open Researcher and Contributor ID system, and was active in the establishment of the Digital Object Identifier (DOI) and the founding and technical development of CrossRef and CLOCKSS.
+He co-founded and chaired the not-for-profit ORCID – Open Researcher and Contributor ID system, and was active in the establishment of the Digital Object Identifier (DOI) and the founding and technical development of Crossref and CLOCKSS.
 He was President of the Society for Scholarly Publishing (SSP) from 2014-2015 and served on its board from 2010-2012 and 2013-2016.
-He is an active member of the Metadata 2020 and SCHOLIX initiatives and the STM Future Labs.
+He is an active member of the Metadata 20/20 and Scholix initiatives and the STM Future Labs.
 Howard received the NFAIS Miles Conrad Memorial Lecture Award in 2012.
 He is a frequent speaker on digital production and new technology themes

-Before joining CHOR, Howard was Chief Technology Officer, Executive Vice-President, for Nature Publishing Group where he was in charge of global web and mobile development and operations, content management, production and manufacturing, and information technology across all NPG products.
-Howard also held positions at Springer and John Wiley & Sons.
+Before joining CHORUS, Howard was Chief Technology Officer, Executive Vice-President, for Nature Publishing Group where he was in charge of global web and mobile development and operations, content management, production and manufacturing, and information technology across all NPG products.
+Howard also held positions at Springer-Verlag and John Wiley & Sons.

 Tara Packer serves as CHORUS Program Manager.
 She joined CHORUS by way of Nature, where she led the Author and Reviewer Services and Manuscript Systems team.
 She has over 30 years experience in digital and print product delivery, as well as system development and technology management.
 She has held positions at The Scientific World and Academic Press, where she served as Managing Editor for multiple journals, managing the peer-review processes, content management systems, and website design and implementations.